 As far north as north goes in Lapland, you can ski through the idyllic villages of Sámiland in Utsjoki, just as the Sámi peoples have done for thousands of years.

 Or maybe snow is your thing.
-The towns of Pudasjärvi, Posio and Taivalkoski get the most snowfall in all of Finland.
+Posio gets the most snowfall in all of Finland.
 The only sounds you’ll hear are the crunch of your skis, the wind in your ears, as you travel along this crisp, white fairy tale landscape.

 Off the beaten path